AndrewYRevell/implantRenders/index.md

 - Notes:
 	- 13: Cortical surface of right temporal lobe is correct.
 Grid overlaid on right temporal lobe is correct.
+	- 15: Surface reconstruction failed in Freesurfer.
 	- 30: Missing coordinate files
-	- 15: Surface reconstruction failed in Freesurfer.
-Do not know why (two attempts, missing logfile).
 	- 186: Initial surface reconstruction of pre-implant image failed.
 Used the alternative clinical T1 imaging with anisotropic voxels.
 	- 194: Channel coordinates and surface reconstruction are correct.
 	- 280: Using implant T1.
-Tissue classification will be incorrect.
+Tissue classification will be incorrect (areas where electrodes are will most likely be classified as CSF because of the holes in the MRI)
-	- 386: Waiting for freesurfer.
+	- 386: Freesurfer stuck as mris_fix_topology.
 	- 476: Channel coordinates and surface reconstruction are correct.

 # About